andTEJAsan/ProcessorSim/README.md

 $ make run_79stage
 $ make run_79stage_bypass
 $ make branch
-to test branch trace accuracies, un comment lines in code if you want to see "taken/ not taken" for each branch trace input file has to be in input.asm
+for testing branch, the input has to be in branchtrace.txt to test branch trace accuracies, un comment lines in code if you want to see "taken/ not taken" for each branch trace input file has to be in input.asm
 ```